maciulski11/OrdMe/README.md

 # OrdMe - delivery app
-Simple delivery app with Kotlin and Firebase
+Simple delivery app with Kotlin and Firebase.
+In this application you will be able to order meals and in the future groceries.
+Our couriers will deliver everything within a few minutes.
+Thanks to our app, you will be in direct contact with the restaurant, so if you have a problem with your order, the restaurant staff will be able to help you in a few minutes.

 ## Table of Contents
 * [General info](#general-info)